nagius/RemoteRelay/README.md

 If the ESP8266 module is not plugged into the same computer, you can also use the following command to upload the compiled binary :

 ```
-esptool.py --port /dev/ttyAMA0 write_flash -fm qio 0x00000 SmartThermostat.ino.generic.bin
+esptool.py --port /dev/ttyAMA0 write_flash -fm qio 0x00000 RemoteRelay.ino.generic.bin
 ```

-You can then put he module back on the board.
+You can then put the module back on the board.

 ## Debug and monitor serial output